 \subsection{Acknowledgements}

 \addtocontents{toc}{ }

-We would like to thank Alexander Alexandrov, Gaëtan Borot, Alessandro Chiodo, Bertrand Eynard, John Harnad, Junho Lee, Kento Osuga, Adrien Sauvaget, Johannes Schmitt, Sergey Shadrin, and Dimitri Zvonkine for useful discussions.
-A.~G. and R.~K. are supported by the Max-Planck-Gesell\-schaft.
-D.~L. is supported by the ERC grant described below and by the grant host institutes IHES and IPhT.
-D.~L. is moreover supported by the INdAM group GNSAGA for research visits.
+We would like to thank Alexander Alexandrov, Gaëtan Borot, Alessandro Chi\-o\-do, Bertrand Eynard, John Harnad, Junho Lee, Kento Osuga, Adrien Sauvaget, Johannes Schmitt, Sergey Shadrin, and Dimitri Zvonkine for useful discussions.
+A.~G. and R.~K. were supported by the Max-Planck-Gesell\-schaft.
+D.~L. was supported by the ERC grant described below and by the grant host institutes IHES and IPhT.
+D.~L. was moreover supported by the INdAM group GNSAGA for research visits.
 This paper is partly a result of the ERC-SyG project, Recursive and Exact New Quantum Theory (ReNewQuantum) which received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme under grant agreement No 810573.